jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:

+_From Shadows to Reality: Studies in the Biblical Typology of the Fathers_, Jean Daniélou, SJ
 _Black Lamb and Grey Falcon_, Rebecca West
 _The Authority of Mystery_, ed.
 Scott Hahn
 _The Conservative Sensibility_, George Will